 Page 2 of 2

-distortions at 100mm to marginal pincushion distortions at 300mm.
+distortion at 100mm to marginal pincushion distortion at 300mm.
 The situation

 remains as good when combining the lens with the Canon EF 1.4x II converter.

 420mm (300mm w/Canon EF 1.4x II):